edisonwang/steamkeysactivator/README.md

     1) Check that you are using Mac OS and not Windows or Linux
     2) Download everything to your Mac
-    3) Run this application and it should work just fine
+    3) Run this application
+    4) Check System Preferences, Security & Privacy, Privacy, Accessibility
+    5) In case app does not run try to run script itself in a Script Editor

 Known to work with:

-    1) Humble Bundle 6
+    1) Humble Bundle 14
-    2) Steam in English September 2013th version
+    2) Steam in English April 2015th version
-    3) Mac OS Lion
+    3) Mac OS Yosemite

 Good luck!
 Feel free to send patches and bugs!